LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 ## Background

-This document focuses on converting Lisk Snapshot to Merkle Tree using `tree-builder`.
+This document focuses on converting a Lisk Snapshot to Merkle Tree using `tree-builder`.
-Which the Merkle Tree is used for Token Migration and future Airdrops.
+The Merkle Trees are used for the Token Migration and future airdrops.

 ## Merkle Trees

-There are 2 planned Merkle Tree from Lisk:
+There are 2 planned Merkle Tree for Lisk:

-1. **Lisk Token Migration** - The main Merkle Tree to let allow users migrate their LSK Token from Lisk Mainchain (Lisk Chain) to LSK L2 Network (L2 Chain).
+1. **Lisk Token Migration** - The main Merkle Tree to let users migrate their LSK Token from Lisk L1 to LSK L2 Network (L2 Chain).
-2. **Migration Airdrop** - A Merkle Tree that rewards LSK holders for migrating from Lisk v4 to Lisk L2
+2. **Migration Airdrop** - A Merkle Tree that rewards LSK holders for migrating from Lisk L1 to Lisk L2

 ## Pre-Requisite